 Maintaining the proper growing space is vital to keep your Pink Princess philodendron healthy.
 Tropical plants require more humidity than most indoor areas get kept at.
 The exception is your bathroom, which will naturally have a higher humidity level due to the consistent water use.

 These plants require a humidity level of at least 50% to thrive.
 Additionally, they need a warmer environment.
 The ideal temperature window is 60-85 degrees Fahrenheit (16-29 degrees Celsius).
-While the latter requirement is not as difficult to maintain in an indoor setting, the humidity levels can become a challenge.
+While the latter requirement is not as difficult to maintain indoors, the humidity levels can become challenging.

 A few ways you can improve the humidity levels in your home include adding a dish of water near your Pink Princess philodendron or purchasing one (or more) humidifiers.